 DUI Plea Bargains

-Although exceedingly rare in DUI cases, the possibility always exists that any time prior to trial the case will be resolved through a plea bargain between the government and the defendant.
-In a plea bargain, the defendant agrees to plead guilty, usually to a lesser charge than one for which the defendant could stand trial, in exchange for a more lenient sentence, and/or so that certain related charges are dismissed.
+At any time prior to trial, a DUI case may be resolved through a plea bargain between the government and the defendant.
+The defendant in a plea deal agrees to plead guilty, usually to a lesser charge than one for which the defendant could stand trial ("wet reckless," for example).
+Defendants who enter a guilty plea often agree to complete an alcohol diversion program or some kind of community service.
 For both the government and the defendant, the decision to enter into (or not enter into) a plea bargain may be based on the seriousness of the alleged crime, the strength of the evidence in the case, and the prospects of a guilty verdict at trial.
-Though usually discouraged in most DUI cases, plea bargains are actually encouraged in the criminal court system as a whole, and have become something of a necessity due to overburdened criminal court calendars and overcrowded jails.
+In fact, plea bargains are actually encouraged in the criminal court system as a whole and have become something of a necessity due to overburdened criminal court calendars and overcrowded jails.